 A structured private engagement.

-A private conversation with no obligation.
+One hour with the founder.
+Choose your time, then complete payment to confirm it.
 We discuss your situation, your timeline, your existing advisory team, and whether coaching makes sense for you.
-We'll tell you honestly if it doesn't.
+We’ll tell you honestly if it doesn’t.

 Coaching Plan and Priorities